Out of the box Jigsaw doesn't provide anything to allow you to tag your posts, however, as you can see from the bottom

 It is all made possible by using Jigsaw Collections.

-Using this feature, any collections you add to your Jigsaw site, will be available as and Illuminate\Collection
+Using this feature, any collections you add to your Jigsaw site, will be available as and Illuminate\Collection variable

-files, and this is what helps make it all possible
+for your blade files, and this is what helps make it all possible

 return [